The homotopy type of the moment-angle complex associated to the complex of injective words: Introduction

 Ideas from combinatorial topology have recently found applications in computational neuroscience.
 A successful example is the construction of a topological space from the combinatorial data of an underlying connectome to study its global structure.
 In this context, a connectome is represented as a directed graph, commonly referred to as a digraph.
 Topological spaces serve as powerful tools for investigating connectome architecture, as their inherent properties reveal insights into the network's structural organization.
 In particular, the directed flag complex is a higher dimensional topological space made out of directed cliques of the underlying directed graph, which has recently been used as such a tool and provided valuable insights to functional properties of the connectome \cite{neidigraphs_network,bluebrain_paper}.

-This paper investigates polyhedral product spaces as a more general construction of topological spaces from combinatorial data of digraphs and directed flag complexes, focusing on understanding their homotopy type.
-Polyhedral product spaces are topological spaces contructed by gluing together other spaces according to a combinatorial recipe determined by a poset $\PP$.
-Introduced by Bahri, Bendersky, Cohen, and Gitler \cite{BBCG}, the polyhedral product space generalizes two fundamental families of topological spaces in toric topology: Davis-Januszkiewicz spaces, denoted by $DJ_\PP$), and moment-angle complexes, denoted by $\ZZ_\PP$ \cite{davis-januszkiewicz-seminal}.
-In particular, polyhedral product spaces are constructed from diagrams of spaces.
+This paper investigates polyhedral products as a more general construction of topological spaces from combinatorial data of digraphs and directed flag complexes, focusing on understanding their homotopy type. polyhedral products are topological spaces contructed by gluing together other spaces according to a combinatorial recipe determined by a poset $\PP$.
+Introduced by Bahri, Bendersky, Cohen, and Gitler \cite{BBCG}, the polyhedral product space generalizes two fundamental families of topological spaces in toric topology: Davis-Januszkiewicz spaces, denoted by $DJ_\PP$ or $\ZZ_\PP(\C P^\infty,*)$, and moment-angle complexes, denoted by $\ZZ_\PP$ or $\ZZ_\PP(D^2,S^1)$ \cite{davis-januszkiewicz-seminal}.
+In particular, polyhedral products are constructed from diagrams of spaces.
 Connection can be drawn to the work of Ziegler and \v{Z}ivaljevi\'{c} \cite{homo-type-diagram}, developed further by Welker, Ziegler and \v{Z}ivaljevi\'{c} \cite{hocolim-comb}, which are the first combinatorial application of the theory of diagram of spaces.

-While polyhedral product spaces were originally defined specifically for cases where $\PP$ is the face poset of a simplicial complex, this concept has been extended to increasingly general poset structures \cite{lue-panov,kishimoto2019polyhedral}.
+While polyhedral products were originally defined specifically for cases where $\PP$ is the face poset of a simplicial complex, this concept has been extended to increasingly general poset structures \cite{lue-panov,kishimoto2019polyhedral}.
 This generalization is essential for our study, as a directed flag complex is generally not a simplicial complex.
 The simplest example consists of a topological space defined by two vertices reciprocally connected; this a directed flag complex but it is not a simplicial complex.